 1. The Workhorse: Microfiber Fleece Blankets

 What it is: A synthetic plush blanket, typically made from tightly woven polyester fibers, known for its softness and durability.
+Many property managers prefer these over specialized rental bedding options due to their easy care requirements, especially when paired with durable couches and quality pillows for guest comfort in your living space.

 2. The Timeless Classic: 100% Cotton Quilts or Coverlets